muammar/mkchromecast/README.md

 ### Requirements:

-In order to use **mkchromecast** you need the following software to stream with node.js.
+In order to use **mkchromecast** you need the following software to stream with node.js:

 * Python2 (already shipped in OS X), or Python3.
 * pychromecast.
 * psutil.
 * mutagen.
 * [Soundflower](https://github.com/mattingalls/Soundflower/).
-* PyQt5 for the systemtray (optional if you want to use the system tray menu).
+* PyQt5 for the system tray (optional if you want to use the system tray menu).

 If you want more control, you may want to use ffmpeg as backend.
 In that case you need the following: